 Sliced Avocado + Olive Oil, Sea Salt, Pepper & a Splash of Lemon

-Low for the Week: On day 4, which is defined as Kill all the Things Day, I went by my mom’s to get some whole milk before the ice/snow settled in.
+Low for our Whole30 Week 1: On day 4, which is defined as Kill all the Things Day, I went by my mom’s to get some whole milk before the ice/snow settled in.
 I saw a glass jar of Hershey’s Hugs which are one of my all-time favorites on her dining room table.
 It took all my power to walk by those tasty white chocolate treats.
 And then almost immediately I was so angry I couldn’t have them.
 For some reason, it felt rational to want to throw the bowl.
 Thank God for shutting that thought down.
 Sorry, mom!
 Ha!!

-High for the Week: It’s hard to feed Leyton Aldi penguins, yogurt and oatmeal squares that I love and can’t have.
+High for the Week30 Week 1: It’s hard to feed Leyton Aldi penguins, yogurt and oatmeal squares that I love and can’t have.
 However, for the first time today I didn’t even have to tell myself no. It seemed normal to not want them.
 Whoop whoop!
 Mindset change is coming…

 Don’t forget to join up with these awesome girls to get more Whole 30 recipe ideas + inspiration!
 You can use #Whole30Jan on Instagram to find the bloggers I’m teaming up with on this Whole 30 challenge and then we can all have an accountability group there as well as on my FB group.
 YAY for all the accountability we can get, right? 😉

 What was your high and low for the week?
 Are there any new favorite recipes you have that I need to try?
-I’d love to hear in the comments below how week 1 of whole 30 went for you!
+I’d love to hear in the comments below how your Whole30 week 1 went for you!